 Eventually I escaped, had a quick cigarette, and found the train station to get into the city - this was much better.
 The train station is located in the underground level, is well-signposted and trains run into the city roughly every 15 minutes during the day with a journey time of between 11 mins (Gare du Nord) and 20 mins (into Midi) - it also stops at Central.
 As I wanted a "Jump carnet" for the Metro and trams I bought my ticket from the manned ticket office (the single fare into the city was 5.30 euros at the time of writing (Jan 2012)) and the journey was totally effortless - in fact it took me longer to escape the airport than the train took to get to Gare du Nord.

-Not an airport I'd add to my favourites list but it certainly is easy to get to and from and if you want to check the connection times on the Belgian Railways website (second link below) use "Bruxelles Nat Aeroport" as your start/finish station.
+Not an airport I'd add to my favourites list but it certainly is easy to get to and from and if you want to check the connection times on the Belgian Railways website (other contact) use "Bruxelles Nat Aeroport" as your start/finish station.

 I arrived 2 hours and 45 minutes before my flight back to NYC.
 The two enormous lines that converged on the 2 Border officials took over 45 minutes to process.
 I arrived with barely 35 minutes before boarding began.
 Once processed, Security was very swift.
 However, if I had gone shopping in the general Airport area I might have missed my flight!
 As an aside: the shops after Security are AWEFUL.
 Arrive VERY early and shop!